pluralsight/guides/in-review/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

 };
 ```

-However if we have 30+ properties on the "parent" object and 15+ properties on the "child" object, we have to write at least 15 lines of code which is not very elegant or convenient.
+However if we have, say, 30 properties on the "parent" object and 15 properties on the "child" object, we have to write 15 lines of repetitious, boring, and clunky code.
+There must be another way!

-### The Solution
+## The Solution

-There are two ways we can achieve what we want:
+There are two ways we can circumvent this dilemma:
 - We can copy similarly named properties from the "parent" object to the "child" object using reflection.
 - We can use attributes in the "child" object to "mark" them for the parent object to copy its values to "child" object using reflection.

 #### Property Copying
 Let's start with the simple one.
-Here, we will create a class `PropertyCopier` and have a static method on it `Copy` to copy similarly named public properties from the parent to child object.
-In this method we will have two `foreach` loops iterating over child and parent object's public properties and see if their name and type match.
-If they do, then it will copy the value to the child object's property.
+We will create a class named `PropertyCopier` with static method `Copy` to copy public properties from the parent object to the child object.
+To make our task easier, we'll only copy similarly-named properties.

-You can see the code below:
+In this method we will have two `foreach` loops iterating over child and parent object's public properties, constantly checking to see if their names and types match.
+Whenever we find a match, we will copy the value to the child object's corresponding property.

 ```csharp
 public class PropertyCopier<TParent, TChild> where TParent : class